Shifted Poisson structures on differentiable stacks: Polyvector fields on a differentiable stack

 \section{Polyvector fields on a differentiable stack}

 The purpose of this section is to introduce the notion of polyvector fields on a differentiable stack.
-They can be represented by a dgla when the stack is represented by a Lie groupoid.
-Different Lie groupoids representing the same stack shall give rise to homotopy equivalent dglas.
+They can be represented by a dgla when the differentiable stack is represented by a Lie groupoid.
+Different Lie groupoids representing the isomorphic stack give rise to homotopy equivalent dglas.
 In fact, more precisely, they are represented by homotopy equivalence classes of {\strict}s.